tumble1999/savaslabs.github.io/jobs-at-savas.md

 ### Web designer

 Do you design websites well?
-I don't, that's why I need you.
-We'd love to hear about other front-end development techniques you're comfortable with.
+If you are interested in a leadership role in shaping design at Savas, this is the position for you.
+We'd love to hear about front-end development techniques you're comfortable with to complement your design skills.

 You will have the opportunity to lead/shape design perspective at Savas.

 #### Expectations
-+ Solid Chops in
++ Working experience using
+  + Leading design tools/software
-  + Adobe Photoshop and Adobe Illustrator
+    + This probably means Adobe
+    + We'd *love* to hear about success with open-source tools
   + web usability
   + user experience
 + Strong attention to detail
 + Comfort with
   + wireframing